-Understanding the hydration needs of your North Texas lawns will ensure success in maintaining a healthy lawn.
+Understanding the hydration needs of your North Texas lawns will ensure success in maintaining a healthy, verdant bed of grass.
 A properly watered lawn is able to aggressively compete with weeds and other unwanted plants.
 Proper lawn watering also lowers the risk of lawn diseases.

-These five lawn watering guide tips will ensure that your North Texas lawn matches up to the regional elements — and for aesthetic purposes.
+The following four lawn watering tips will ensure that your North Texas lawn remains lush and well-hydrated.

 1. Watering to Encourage a Deep Root System

 This is a very important step during the hot weather.
 North Texas lawns typically require about 1 inch of watering per week.
 St. Bermuda grass, however, sometimes needs up to 1.5 inches.
 Why does this promote deep root growth?
 Because watering deeply instead of frequently prompts the grass’s root system to reach further into the soil for moisture, which increases its resiliency against drought.

 If you truly prefer watering twice per week, you can simply cut the overall amount in half.
 But again, a twice-per-week irrigation schedule is less likely to fortify the root system.

 For accuracy, you will want to place some sort of gauge within the range of your irrigation system, to measure the amount of water provided.
 Rain gauges are inexpensive, but you can make a simple gauge to use when watering the lawn.

 Simply find an empty container- like a cleaned soup can, and mark the inside at 1 inch depth (or 1.5 inch, respectively).
 If you place it at the outer perimeters of your lawn, you can check the water level without getting soaked by the sprinklers.

 2. More Reasons to Avoid Overwatering